codurance/site/_posts/2018-09-03-the-functional-style-part-3.md

 }
 ```

 A lambda function (often just called a _lambda_) is an unnamed function.
 They could have just called them anonymous functions, and then everyone would have known straight away what they are.
-But that doesn’t sound as impressive, so lambdas it is.
-The point of a lambda is where you need a function in that place and only there; it is not needed anywhere else so you simply define it right there and then.
+But that doesn’t sound as impressive, so lambda functions it is.
+The point of a lambda function is where you need a function in that place and only there; since it is not needed anywhere else you simply define it right there.
 It doesn’t need a name.
 If you _did_ need to reuse it somewhere else then you would consider defining it as a named function and referencing it by name instead, like I did in the first Javascript example.
 Without lambda functions, programming with jQuery and Node would be very tiresome indeed.

 Lambda functions are defined various ways in different languages: